Tommattih/tommattih/README.md

     - I have three turtles and one cat whitch uses my toilet.
     - I really like to watch animes, but don't have any patience to watch movies or series.
     - I prefer watching a gameplays than play.
-    - I try to be a most independent like as possible, cutting my own hair, cooking, learning languages, workout and many other things.
+    - I try to be a most independent like as possible, cutting my own hair, cooking my own meals, learning languages, workout and many other things.

 #### :detective: Visit counter
  <p align="center">